TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 8. OPEN SOURCE LIBRARIES.

-The SOFTWARE DEVELOPMENT PRODUCT(S) found in this installation package may include or require certain third-party, open source components or libraries (“THE OPEN SOURCE LIBRARIES”).
+The SOFTWARE DEVELOPMENT PRODUCT(S) found in this installation package may include or require certain third-party, open source components or libraries (â€œTHE OPEN SOURCE LIBRARIESâ€).

-Where applicable, DEVEXPRESS may include a “NOTICE” file to provide a list of THE OPEN SOURCE LIBRARIES required for certain portions of the documentation, sample source code, and other demo projects.
+Where applicable, DEVEXPRESS may include a â€œNOTICEâ€ file to provide a list of THE OPEN SOURCE LIBRARIES required for certain portions of the documentation, sample source code, and other demo projects.

 THE OPEN SOURCE LIBRARIES included in the SOFTWARE DEVELOPMENT PRODUCT(S) are done so pursuant to each individual open source library license and subject to the disclaimers and limitations on liability set forth in each open source library license.